 Rule 5 in The New Whistleblower's Handbook outlines the current status of these numerous judicial decisions, and explains the different approaches taken by each state.
 Also, we have provided an on-line resource looking at each state.
 Because these rights are judicially created, it is important to always check the most recent decisions from the state courts for which you may file a common law claim.

 Yes.
 Most states have now passed whistleblower protection legislation.
 However, these laws are scattered and follow no pattern.
 Some states only have laws protecting government workers.
-Others protect private sector workers, while other protect both.
-The remedies and definitions of a protected disclosure are widely diverse, as re the filing requirements.
+Others protect private sector workers, while others protect both.
+The remedies and definitions of a protected disclosure are widely diverse, as are the filing requirements.
 It is highly recommended that a whistleblower carefully reviews any state laws that may be applicable when weighing whether or not to use state remedies to protect him or herself.

 A growing number of states have enacted False Claims Act qui tam statute modeled on the federal law.
-These state qui tams are extremely important and can offer some of the best whistleblower protections at a state level.
+These state qui tam are extremely important and can offer some of the best whistleblower protections at a state level.

 The state False Claims Act/ qui tam laws generally concern misuse of state and local government monies.
 The State of New York also permits tax fraud cases to be filed as part of a qui tam .
 Because so many federal programs have joint federal and state funding, the U.S. Congress has amended the federal False Claims Act to make it easy to joint federal and state claims in one lawsuit.

 Yes.
 Under federal law it is possible to join state claims with a federal lawsuit.
 For example, state and local government employees are protected under the federal U.S. Constitution's First Amendment and the federal Civil Rights Act of 1871, 42 U.S.C. § 1983.
 It is common to join a state statutory and common law claim with a federal constitutional claim.
 In the private sector, state common law claims are often joined with federal statutory claims.
 As explained above, qui tam cases are often jointly filed under state and federal law.

 Rule 5 of The New Whistleblower's Handbook covers these matters.
-Also, there are on-line resources, some of which are linked here.
-But ultimately, before filing a state case a whistleblower must independently determine the status of those laws under the most recent case law and determine whether or not these laws should be used.
+Also, there are online resources, some of which are linked here.
+But ultimately, before filing a state case, a whistleblower must independently determine the status of those laws under the most recent case law and determine whether or not these laws should be used.